Takis Nikoloudis: AEK Athens

-Nikoloudis immediately adjusted in the team and under the manager, František Fadrhonc he became an integral member of their midfield.
+On 31 July 1976 he was transferred to AEK Athens for a fee of 3.5 million drachmas..
+Nikoloudis immediately adjusted in the team and under the manager, František Fadrhonc he became an integral player in their midfield.
 On 15 September 1976, Nikoloudis scored his first goal, introducing to the people of AEK his "thunderbolt" free kicks and opened the score at the UEFA Cup game against Dynamo Moscow at home in a 2–0 win.
 In the next round of same tournament he also scored another free kick, this time against Derby County equalizing the score in an epic 3–2 away win.
 On 25 March 1979, he scored a brace in the away win against Panachaiki.
 On 8 April 1979, Nikoloudis scored with a power shot in the area the decider goal against Panathinaikos and three minutes later he was expelled alongside Livathinos, after a fierce fight between the players.
 During his spell at the club he won the domestic double in the season 1978 and the Championship in 1979, while he was a key member of the team that reached the semi-finals of the UEFA Cup in 1977.